shre0407/SOC-Automation-for-Home-Labs/CONCEPTS AND METHODS.md

+# SOC Home Automation Project

+## Overview

-The implementation of a SOC automation project within a home lab environment.
-The project utilizes three key components: Wazuh, Shuffle, and TheHive, each serving distinct roles in the automation workflow.
+The implementation of a SOC (Security Operations Center) automation project within a home lab environment represents a significant step towards understanding and enhancing cybersecurity practices.
+This project leverages three key components—**Wazuh**, **Shuffle**, and **TheHive**—each playing a distinct and crucial role in the automation workflow.
+Together, these tools form a cohesive system that enhances security monitoring, alert enrichment, and incident response capabilities.

+## Key Components

+### Wazuh

+**Wazuh** is an open-source security monitoring platform designed to provide comprehensive threat detection and incident response capabilities.
+Deployed as the primary agent for collecting and forwarding security-related events, Wazuh acts as the first line of defense in identifying potential threats.
+The Wazuh Agent, installed on the Windows PC, continuously monitors system logs, network traffic, and other security-relevant data, and forwards this information to the central management server, the **Wazuh Manager**.
+This centralized approach ensures that all security events are collected and processed in a unified manner, facilitating efficient threat detection and response.

+### Shuffle

+**Shuffle** serves as an intermediary in the automation workflow, enriching alerts received from the **Wazuh Manager** with additional context before forwarding them to **TheHive**.
+This enrichment process is crucial, as it adds valuable information to the alerts, making them more actionable for SOC analysts.
+Shuffle can integrate with various external data sources and APIs to gather relevant context, such as threat intelligence feeds, IP reputation databases, and more.
+By enriching the alerts, Shuffle ensures that SOC analysts receive comprehensive and actionable information, enabling them to make informed decisions and respond to incidents more effectively.

+### TheHive

+**TheHive** is a powerful incident response and case management tool that facilitates collaboration among SOC analysts and orchestrates response actions based on enriched alerts.
+TheHive provides a centralized platform for managing incidents, tracking progress, and coordinating response efforts.
+Analysts can create and manage cases, assign tasks, and document their findings within TheHive, ensuring that all relevant information is easily accessible and organized.
+TheHive also supports integration with other tools and platforms, allowing for seamless automation of response actions and ensuring that the SOC team can respond to incidents in a timely and coordinated manner.

+## Home Lab Environment

+The home lab environment for this project consists of the following components:

+### Windows PC

+- **Wazuh Agent**: Installed on the Windows PC, the Wazuh Agent collects security-related events and forwards them to the Wazuh Manager.
+This includes monitoring system logs, network traffic, and other relevant data sources.

+### Cloud-based Server

+- **Wazuh Manager**: The central management server that processes events collected by the Wazuh Agent.
+It generates alerts based on predefined rules and forwards them to Shuffle for enrichment.
-Wazuh, an open-source security monitoring platform, is deployed as the primary agent for collecting and forwarding security-related events to the central management server, the Wazuh Manager.
-Shuffle acts as an intermediary, enriching alerts received from the Wazuh Manager with additional context before forwarding them to TheHive.
-Finally, TheHive serves as the incident response and case management tool, facilitating collaboration among SOC analysts and orchestrating response actions based on enriched alerts.
+- **Shuffle**: Acts as an intermediary, enriching alerts with additional context from various data sources before forwarding them to TheHive.
+- **TheHive**: Serves as the incident response and case management tool, facilitating collaboration among SOC analysts and orchestrating response actions based on enriched alerts.

+### Network Infrastructure

-The home lab environment consists of a Windows PC hosting the Wazuh Agent, a cloud-based server housing the Wazuh Manager, Shuffle, and TheHive instances, and a network infrastructure to facilitate communication between these components.
+- **Communication**: The network infrastructure ensures seamless communication between the Windows PC hosting the Wazuh Agent and the cloud-based server housing the Wazuh Manager, Shuffle, and TheHive instances.
+This includes setting up secure VPN connections, configuring firewalls, and ensuring proper network segmentation to protect sensitive data.

+## Workflow

+1. **Event Collection**: The Wazuh Agent deployed on the Windows PC collects security-related events and forwards them to the Wazuh Manager.
+2. **Alert Generation**: The Wazuh Manager processes the collected events and generates alerts based on predefined rules and threat detection mechanisms.
+3. **Alert Enrichment**: The alerts generated by the Wazuh Manager are forwarded to Shuffle, which enriches them with additional context from various data sources.
+4. **Incident Management**: The enriched alerts are sent to TheHive, where SOC analysts can manage incidents, collaborate, and orchestrate response actions.
+TheHive provides a centralized platform for tracking progress, documenting findings, and ensuring efficient incident resolution.

+## Conclusion

+By integrating Wazuh, Shuffle, and TheHive within a home lab environment, this project demonstrates a robust SOC automation workflow.
+It showcases how these tools can work together to enhance security monitoring, alert enrichment, and incident response capabilities.
+This setup provides a comprehensive and automated SOC environment, suitable for both educational purposes and practical applications.

+---

+This project not only enhances the understanding of cybersecurity automation but also provides a practical framework for setting up a functional SOC environment.
+By leveraging open-source tools and a well-structured workflow, this project aims to empower cybersecurity enthusiasts and professionals to build and maintain a secure and efficient SOC.

+**Shreyash Wandre**